All Episodes

 It just didn't feel right to him.

-This guy is so bad off the prompter, it's even worse than we knew.
+This guy is so bad off the prompter, he's even worse than we knew.

-He's literally lost without some words in front of him to remind him of the and that I think is large part of the uh which is of course the left is being telling us is uh nothing more than nuance.
+He's literally lost, without some words in front of him to remind him, and that, I think, is large part of the uh which, of course, the left is being telling us is nothing more than nuance.

-I really I I folks, I watched, I watched this thing with Obama, and I I thought I thought they let the cast of one flew over to Cuckoo's news nest outside.
+Anyway, this guy, this guy Kane I really, I folks, I watched, I watched this thing with Obama and I thought, I thought they let the cast of One flew over to cuckoo's nest outside.

-Here's Kane this morning on uh CNN, John Roberts says there's a tremendous amount of discontent with the Bush administration.
+This morning on CNN, John Roberts says there's a tremendous amount of discontent with the Bush administration.

 And he couldn't answer that question.

-We've got Americans who are struggling with foreclosures, skyrocketing in Virginia and elsewhere, gas prices, job slowing down, the deficit at a record level.
+We've got Americans who are struggling with foreclosures skyrocketing in Virginia and elsewhere, gas prices, jobs slowing down the deficit at a record level.

 We've got to have somebody who can change the direction of this economy.

-They're they're the full-fledged full liberal tax increasers, which is what's what Tim Kane's done there.
+They're the full-fledged, full liberal tax increasers, which is what?

-But this business about McCain not knowing how many houses he got, folks, which it turns out that Obama already knows.
+But this business about Mccain not knowing how many houses he got, folks which it turns out that Obama already knows Obama did an ad.

 That wouldn't even pay for one of John Kerry's houses.

-And the second thing I have to point out to you is that I don't care how many houses McCain got or has, he and his wife did not get a sweetheart deal from a fraud embezzler like Tony Resco to buy their houses.
+And the second thing I have to point out to you is that I don't care how many houses Mccain got or has.

-The Messiah got all kinds of sweetheart deals with Rezco, and who knows who else.
+The Messiah got all kinds of sweetheart deals with Resco and who knows who else.

 I'll have to get the staff back to you because I don't know.

-The question isn't how many homes McCain has, but how many homes does McCain have where he got a sweetheart deal involving Tony Rezco?
+The question isn't how many homes Mccain has, but how many homes does Mccain have where he got a sweetheart deal involving Tony Rezco and his buddies?

-I mean, if if Obama wants to talk homes, let's talk homes.
+I mean, if Obama wants to talk homes, let's talk homes.

 He got a special deal in Hyde Park.